tdt1114/Windows-Telemetry-Lab-2/README.md

 # Windows Telemetry SOC Lab

 ## About
 This lab demonstrates the setup, ingestion, and analysis of Windows endpoint telemetry used in Security Operations.
 Native process creation auditing (Event ID 4688) and Sysmon were enabled on a Windows host and ingested into Splunk Cloud using HTTP Event Collector (HEC).

-The project focuses on SOC-style workflows: validating telemetry, detecting suspicious process execution, and performing basic triage using command-line evidence.
+This project focuses on SOC-style workflows: reliably delivering telemetry, detecting suspicious process execution, and performing basic triage using command-line evidence.

 ## Architecture
 Windows Endpoint